GStreamer/gstreamer/markdown/design/bufferpool.md

 # Bufferpool

-This document details the design of how buffers are be allocated and managed in pools.
+This document details the design of how buffers are allocated and managed in pools.

 Bufferpools increase performance by reducing allocation overhead and